 Director: Julia Kiseleva

 How to understand that we are facing a robot, not a human?
-What are scientists doing to make the robot a full-fledged companion?
+What do scientists do to make the robot a full-fledged companion?
 Why they invent an anthropomorphic robot?

 One of our protagonists is a cyborg.
 He feels good only after charging his neurostimulator.
-Another protagonists lives with a synthetic woman.
+Another protagonist lives with a synthetic woman.
 Where is the border between a robot and a human?

 The purpose of the film is not only to tell about advanced technologies, but also to ask philosophical questions.